 In MATISSE, during the execution of the simulation, the user can modify the level of distraction of a driver.
 The higher the level of distraction, the less the driver is able to perceive its surroundings.
 The simulated drivers do not control the outcome of their actions.
 Rather, the environment decides the results of the drivers’ actions according to the environment’s physical laws.
 For example, in the case of a distracted driver who speeds up unexpectedly in a jammed traffic, the environment computes the outcome of this action (i.e., accident) based on the current traffic conditions and the environment’s physical laws.
 The result of this computation is not predeﬁned, but determined based on the physical settings (position of the surrounding vehicles at collision time, speed, heading, mass).
 In addition, the environment updates the state of the colliding vehicles (e.g., to indicate their inability to move during the next simulation cycles).

 This feature allows the user to dynamically introduce accidents and witness the emerging trafﬁc behavior (e.g., trafﬁc jams).

 The intersection controller manages the traffic flow at an intersection.
 It is makes use of simulated sensors to perceive its surroundings and communication mechanisms to exchange information messages with other agents The intersection controller deliberates over the acquired knowledge, generates regulation plans to control the traffic flow then dynamically changes its intersection displays.

 An intersection controller implements the following intersection control strategies:

-A simulated vehicle agent can communicate with other vehicle and intersection controller agents located within its circle of influence..
+A simulated vehicle agent can communicate with other vehicles and intersection controller agents located within its circle of influence.
 Similarly, an intersection controller agent can communicate with vehicle agents within its circle of influence.